trustedanalytics-ng/space-shuttle-demo/README.md

 * The space-shuttle-demo application fetches anomalies (classes different than 1) several times per minute from InfluxDB and then displays them.

 ## Deploying application to TAP
-To upload sample application 'space-shuttle-demo' to Platform you can use bash script *deploy.sh*.
+To upload sample application 'space-shuttle-demo' to Platform you can use bash script *deploy.sh* (is located in *deploy/* folder).
 This script create needed services, upload application to platform and create bindings.
 If you want to upload application and create other service manually, you can use *TAP CLI*.

 **What I need?**
 * TAP CLI - TAP CLI is a command line client for TAP.
 For more information visit [tap-cli documentation][a75eded2]
   > You can download this tool from your TAP Instance (on TAP, please go to tab *App Development*)

 * Application package:
-  * Download source code of demo application then build app:
+  * Download source code of demo application, go to *space-shuttle-demo/* folder and then run command in this location to build app:
     `mvn package`
+  * Rename built app to *space-shuttle-demo.jar* from *space-shuttle-demo-<version_number>.jar*.
+This file is located in *target/* folder.
+    `mv <old_name> <new_name>`

   * Create a *manifest.json*

     ```